AxelUlmestig/Appiot-Edison-GateWay/README.md

 $ nano SampleGateway/src/main/java/com/appiot/examples/gateway/samplegateway/SampleGateway.java
 ```
 Edit lines 26 and set the variable 'macAddrees' to the mac address of your sensor.
-Set the 'sensorHardWareTypeId' variable to a random number between 10000 and 30000
-and remember this value.
-It will be used in step 5.1.

 ###### 3.2.2 Install dependencies and build
 Install dependencies and package tinyb.jar for maven